makrai/notes/becker17-multiling-emo.md

     results are not comparable
   * emotion words are fairly more specific with regard to the affect state
     * a slight change in the vocabulary may result in a different perception
-    * polarity, a full range of diverse vocabulary, with very distinct semantics, are summarized into a positive/negative label
+    * polarity: a full range of diverse vocabulary, with very distinct semantics, are summarized into a positive/negative label
   * the presence of one emotion does not preclude others, ie,
     * mixed feelings such as surprise and joy are possible even in tiny texts
     * Several opinions may be contained in a single document, but from a polarity classification perspective, the task involves selecting between mutually exclusive polarity labels
 * we investigate whether automatic translation introduces noise that affects the recognition of the emotion(s) expressed
   * we focus only on the sentiment classification task based on